adomingues/adomingues.github.io/_posts/2017-03-16-how-big-is-the-offspring.md

 ---

+_updated on 2017-08-28 to include 1 year measurements_

 So I am a bit of a nerd and also a recent progenitor.
 So of course I had to find ways of analyzing the growth of my F1.
 What follows is a very brief look into the growth pattern of `Em`, using the little data I have so far - F1 is only 7 months old.